pas-audio-server/pas-core/README.md

 The <a href="https://github.com/pkivolowitz/pas/wiki/pas-client-API">pas client API</a> specification is available now.

-Here is a totally retro curses-based client driving three DACs simultaneously:
+Here is a totally retro curses-based client driving three DACs simultaneously.
+Why just 3?
+Because that's all I have - SPONSOR THIS PROJECT! pas might do 10 or 20 on a $50 computer.
+It might do 100 or more on a beefier machine.
+We don't know.

 <img width="1920" alt="screen shot 2017-04-14 at 9 48 55 pm" src="https://cloud.githubusercontent.com/assets/4084547/25074619/49ac2e24-22c5-11e7-9845-b6fa99d5a3db.png">